lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # The Use of Revocation Passphrase {#sect-b}

-\< ToDo: Review this Appendix and try to push the content to Section 4 or Section 5 of this document. >

-\< ToDo: Possibly add support for certificates containing KEM keys. >

 A revocation request must incorporate suitable security mechanisms, including proper authentication, in order to reduce the probability of successful denial-of-service attacks.
-A digital signature on the request -- REQUIRED to support within this specification if revocation requests are supported -- can provide the authentication required, but there are circumstances under which an alternative mechanism may be desirable (e.g., when the private key is no longer
+A digital signature or D-H/KEM-based message protection on the request -- REQUIRED to support within this specification depending on the key-type used if revocation requests are supported -- can provide the authentication required, but there are circumstances under which an alternative mechanism may be desirable (e.g., when the private key is no longer